List of Power episodes: Season 4 (2017)

-With Ghost arrested and unable to pay a ransom, Dre pays off Kanan, Jukebox and Ray Ray to let the unconscious Tariq go free; the ransom demand to Tasha is passed off as a practical joke.
+With Ghost arrested and unable to pay a ransom, Dre agrees to pay off Kanan, Jukebox and Ray Ray to let the unconscious Tariq go free; and the ransom demand to Tasha is passed off as a practical joke.
+Dre still has not revealed that Slim is Kanan.
 Held without bail for the capital murder of Agent Greg Knox, and under investigation for alleged RICO violations, Ghost struggles to maintain the façade of a legitimate businessman in prison, while Tommy struggles to control the drug network and Dre secretly schemes to take it over and deliver it to rival suppliers, the Jimenez cartel.
 Ghost’s fellow inmate Tony Teresi, an aging mob capo and hitman, blackmails Ghost in order to get in touch with Tommy, later revealing to Tommy that he is Tommy's father, whom Tommy's mother Kate claimed was dead.

 Mike Sandoval plants evidence to frame Ghost for Greg’s murder, but Angela begins to have doubts about Ghost’s guilt and ends up testifying in his defense, resulting in all charges against him being dismissed.
 She continues to investigate and eventually discovers that Mike was Greg’s killer and Lobos’ mole.
 Mike is arrested and Angela informs Ghost’s lawyer Terry Silver, hoping that Ghost and Tommy will kill Mike to prevent him from revealing their involvement with Lobos.
 Teresi has Mike killed in prison at Tommy’s request.
 Angela is promoted to the supervisory position formerly held by Mike.

 Upon his release, Ghost discovers that Tasha, whose accounts were frozen during the investigation, accepted a large loan from Simon Stern to pay the family’s bills.
 As payback, Stern forces Ghost to be his partner in a real estate development that requires a Black owner.
 Against Stern’s wishes, Ghost supports Councilman Rashad Tate’s proposal to develop the run-down neighborhood where Ghost grew up.
 Tate helps Ghost develop his public image and forces Stern to change his partnership contract to benefit Ghost, but Tate makes clear that he expects favors from Ghost in return.
 Local waitress Maria Suarez recognizes Ghost’s voice from a TV interview as the man who shot her fiance (a hitman working with Pink Sneakers in Season 1), and goes to the Justice Department to tell her story.